Altinn/altinn-studio/README.md

 **Altinn Platform**, this is a complete application development and hosting platform (Altinn 3).

 Read the [Altinn Studio documentation](https://docs.altinn.studio/) to [get started](https://docs.altinn.studio/app/getting-started/).
-We've also created a [into course for app development](https://docs.altinn.studio/app/app-dev-course/) that you can follow at your own pace.
+We've also created a [introductory course for app development](https://docs.altinn.studio/app/app-dev-course/) that you can follow at your own pace.

 > **Note** Developing apps?
 > If you just want to quickly perform tests of your app on your development machine you can follow the instructions on